© 2021 Matt Thomas

 Consider changes

-• Review and fix any bugs
+• Review and fix any bugs after executing the code

 Rules/Expectations